Latest Information

 Lewis Carroll was no stranger to controversy even in his own lifetime - although his love of children was never part of the problem.
 Now, though, times have changed, and modern attitudes and preoccupations are very different indeed from those which held sway when Carroll was alive.

-Accordingly, I occasionally get correspondence from people who believe that Carroll was a paedophile or closet paedophile.
-It is an accusation which would have astonished Carroll and the many children who knew him well and remembered him with great affection all their lives.
+Accordingly, I occasionally get correspondence from people who believe that Carroll was a paedophile or closet paedophile..

-Since I don't think he was a paedophile myself, I don't like spending too much time discussing this unsavoury subject in connection with him.
-But I feel I occasionally have a duty to bring it up, because so many assertions are confidently and wrongly made, and there is little point in ignoring them.
+Because I don't think he was a paedophile I don't like dwelling on the subject in connection with him.
+But I occasionally do bring it up, because so many assertions are confidently and wrongly made, and occasionally they need to be dealt with.
 I received an email recently which has given the opportunity to look at this.
 I hope the writer won't mind my quoting some relevant bits of his email and replying to it here.

 He says that "His (Carroll's) actions - getting involved in charitable work concerning children, secrecy, fascination with pornography, taking nude photos, 'grooming' women and children are quite common characteristics of 'dormant' paedophiles. "